joebew42/joebew42.github.io/_posts/2020-11-26-monitor-behaviours-not-states.markdown

 It's my intention to provide a real-life example where the features are described only once, and then ran in different ways based on the system under test.
 In such a way to run the feature against a backend, or a specific client (frontend, mobile, or whatever) and also, with different setup (e.g. a test runner configured to run a load test.)

-Here below will follow a simple illustration where I try to provide a visual representation of what I am talking about:
+Here below I made an illustration to provide a visual representation of what I am talking about:

 ![Visual representation](/assets/monitor-behaviours-not-states.jpg)

+In this picture we can see:

+- The same test suite is running against the mobile application and found that feature three is not working.
+- The same test suite is running as a _synthetic monitor_, providing a real-time dashboard with the of each single feature.
+- The same test suite is running in a local development to help the developer catch regressions early.
+- The same test suite is running against the backend services and the frontend application.

 ## What's your feedback?

-With this blog post, I wanted to propose an idea to:
+With this blog post, I wanted to propose an idea for:

-- Have no duplication across several tests suite we might want to have.
+- Having no duplication across several tests suite we might want to have.
-- Have a better observability of your system in production, on what feature is working and not.
+- Having a better observability of your system in production, on what feature is working and not.
-- Reach an observability parity between systems (web app, mobile, backend, TV).
+- Reaching an observability parity between systems (web app, mobile, backend, TV).
-- Describe your features once and run in multiple ways.
+- Describing your features once and run in multiple ways.

 I am willing to continue exploring this topic and propose a simple real-life application that can be used as a reference implementation.